EtienneAb3d/karaok-AI/README.md

 # Included: kaiDJ

-**kaiDJ** is a minimalist and easy to use, but yet powerful and versatil DJ Party Player.
+**kaiDJ** is a minimalist and easy to use, but yet powerful and versatile DJ Party Player.
 - multi-sound cards support.
 2 players with auto-mix between songs,1 pre-listen player.
 - indexing of thousands of songs in a single efficient database (mp3, ogg, wav, etc).
 - direct search / selection over all songs in the database.
 Management of song categories.